alanprasad/Trained-Immunity-and-Endothelial-cell/README.md

 Exploring the long noncoding RNA profiles in endothelial cells after repeated exposure with proinflammatory cytokines

 ## Description:
 This project explores the phenomenon of trained immunity in endothelial cells by studying the impact of repeated exposure to proinflammatory cytokines, IFN-γ and TNF-α.
-Using primary human umbilical vein-derived endothelial cells (HUVEC), the study investigates changes in gene activity and epigenetics, particularly focusing on the role of long non-coding RNAs (lncRNAs) through RNA sequencing and ATAC-seq analysis.
+Using primary human umbilical vein-derived endothelial cell (HUVEC), the study investigates changes in gene activity and epigenetics, particularly focusing on the role of long non-coding RNAs (lncRNAs) through RNA sequencing and ATAC-seq analysis.

 ## Dependencies:
 To run the code in this repository, you need to have R and RStudio installed.
 Additionally, the following R packages are required: